-Table 22 presents the results of modelled construction noise emissions taking into account the additional construction would remain below the Construction NMLs at all the assessed receivers with the inclusion of standard mitigation measures.
+Table 22 presents the results of modelled construction noise emissions taking into account the additional 10dB attenuation provided by standard mitigation measures.
+Predictions identify that emissions from construction would remain below the Construction NMLs at all the assessed receivers with the inclusion of standard mitigation measures.